naham6/medicine-store-system/README.md

 # 🏥 Medicine Store Management System

 A CLI-based inventory management tool designed for small pharmacies.
-This project demonstrates how to build a functional CRUD (Create, Read, Update, Delete) system using only native Shell scripting and file processing (`awk`, `grep`).
+This project demonstrates how to build a functional CRUD (Create, Read, Update, Delete) system using only native Shell scripting and file processing.

 ## 📋 Features
 * **Inventory Management:** Add, search, and manage medicine stock.